minkiml/OCIR-learning/README.md

 ![Overall workflow](images/figure1_overview.png)

-1) We introduce a novel cycle-consistency regularization that encourages the mutual improvement between the generative and inference networks in an end-to-end fashion.
+1) **We introduce a novel cycle-consistency regularization** that encourages the mutual improvement between the generative and inference networks in an end-to-end fashion.

 2) We show that the learned invariant representations are highly effective in various downstream tasks.
-Especially, in the key downstream task-remaining useful life estimation, the OCIR outperforms the custom baseline models and state-of-the-art models that do and do not incorporate the operation parameters by notable margin.
+Especially, in the key downstream task-remaining useful life estimation, the **OCIR outperforms the custom baseline models and state-of-the-art models that do and do not incorporate the operation parameters by notable margin**.

 3. Moreover, we show that OCIR can readily facilitate the transformation of given raw data subject to varying operating conditions into any of the learned operating conditions.
-Using this, we showcase a construction of a novel trajectory model in “virtually stationary” operating condition, directly from raw condition monitoring data under varying operating conditions.
+Using this, **we showcase a construction of a novel trajectory model in “virtually stationary” operating condition**, directly from raw condition monitoring data under varying operating conditions.

 ## Getting started